kjs452/KennysOpenDSKY/README.md

 };
 ```

-To add a new verb add a new entry to this table.
+To add a new verb, add a new entry to this table.
 The identifier `LBL_VERB_03` is created
 from the assembly files: `kennysagc.asm` and `kennysagc.h`.
 In this table you provide
 the BCD encoded verb number and the starting location for the VERB code.